mims-harvard/MT-InfoSeek/README.md

 Rerunning resumes there by default; pass `--fresh-run` for a separate, timestamped result directory.

-### Coding-agent setup

-Example prompt from the repository root:

-> Follow `SETUP.md` to set up this repository.
-Ask me for the model name,
-> API keys or local endpoint, GPU constraints, and whether to run smoke or full
-> evaluation.
-Do not invent credentials.
-If 20Q is selected, tell me that its
-> examiner and offline judge default to `gpt-5-mini`, then confirm whether to
-> keep those defaults or use local models.
-Show me the exact command before
-> starting evaluation.

 ### Running a single dataset directly

 Each dataset has an env-var-driven shell script.
 For example: